xyw0025/hw2/docs/undo.md

 # Usability: Undo Functionality
+This markdown file was originally a [pull request message](https://github.com/xyw0025/hw2/pull/3).

-# homework requirements
+## homework requirements
 - User can remove any transaction altogether by selecting the row.
 - The remove update is reflected in the Total Cost.

-# what this PR does:
+## what this PR does:
 Expect behavior:
 1. User select a certain row in the transaction table.
 2. User click delete transaction button.